hamstar/iprules/README.md

 * need to set net.netfilter.nf_conntrack_tcp_timeout_syn_recv=30 in /etc/sysctl.conf

 synflood-protect rules enabled
-Remember to run 'ipules reload' to activate the configuration.
+Remember to run 'iprules reload' to activate the configuration.
 ```

 ## Enable the rules on boot